 County of Bruce

 Located in Southwestern Ontario, Bruce County comprises eight municipalities with a combined population of 66,000.
-The County was looking for sustainable energy and cost saving solutions for their municipal buildings including their building operations and maintenance.
+The County was looking for sustainable energy and cost saving solutions for their municipal buildings.
 The County’s main focus was two long-term care homes (Brucelea Haven and Gateway Haven), an administration building, and the Bruce County Museum and Cultural Centre.

-To address the County’s objectives of energy savings and asset renewals, Ecosystem recommends 14 resource conservation measures.
+To address the County’s objectives of energy savings and asset renewal, Ecosystem recommended 14 resource conservation measures.
 Chillers with R-22 refrigerant, which causes ozone depletion, were replaced with more energy efficient chillers and new R-410A refrigerant, which does not have ozone depletion potential.
-The replacement took place in winter, when there was no cooling needed to minimize disruption to the residents of the long-term care homes.
+The replacement took place in winter, when there was no cooling needed, to minimize disruption to the residents of the long-term care homes.
 Upcoming measures to be implemented are building automation system upgrades and installation of a micro combined heat and power plant, both requiring extensive multi-stakeholder coordination among the utilities, the County, contractors, and Ecosystem employees.
-The remaining 11 measures will be implemented on a tight construction schedule, which started in March and is expected to be completed by November of 2017.
-Ecosystem coordinates the project with the County’s maintenance staff and approved electrical and mechanical contractors to ensure seamless operations of the measures implementation.
+The remaining 11 measures will be implemented on a tight construction schedule, which started in March and is expected to be completed by November 2017.
+Ecosystem is coordinating the project with the County’s maintenance staff and approved electrical and mechanical contractors to ensure seamless implementation of the measures.
 The project also includes a stakeholder education and awareness program.

 Guaranteed Annual Savings